 Hi,

-If the reason for absconding is genuine, you have an option where you can appeal against the dismissal at your first organisation.
-In the inquiry that follows if it is established that the reason for genuine, by the company then they shall settle for a notice period recovery and release your relieving letter.
-This way you can put the experience as valid in your resume.
+If the reason for absconding is genuine, you have an option where you can appeal against the dismissal at your first organization.
+In the inquiry that follows, if it is established that the reason is genuine, the company shall settle for a notice period recovery and release your relieving letter.
+This way, you can put the experience as valid on your resume.

-When an employee absconds, the company can only dismiss the employee, not terminate her/him because the exit decision has been taken ex-parte or in the absence of the employee in the company inquiry.
-So, at any point of time the employee can appeal for a reversal of the dismissal on the grounds that she/he was not part of the inquiry.
+When an employee absconds, the company can only dismiss the employee, not terminate him/her because the exit decision has been taken ex-parte or in the absence of the employee in the company inquiry.
+So, at any point in time, the employee can appeal for a reversal of the dismissal on the grounds that he/she was not part of the inquiry.

 But this should be done only if you are fully convinced that your reason for absconding is totally justified.
-If not, it's better not to mention the experience in your resume.
-As the gap is right after your education you can always say that you were preparing to proceed for higher studies and therefore studying for entrance exams.
-Lots of students do this where they skip a year to write a series of entrance exams to prestigious universities.
-Later they change their minds and proceed for immediate employment.
+If not, it's better not to mention the experience on your resume.
+As the gap is right after your education, you can always say that you were preparing to proceed for higher studies and therefore studying for entrance exams.
+Many students do this where they skip a year to write a series of entrance exams for prestigious universities.
+Later, they change their minds and proceed for immediate employment.

 From India, Bengaluru